 The recruiting and hiring process is tedious and unpleasant.
 Employers often rush into the decision of hiring someone to put an end to the seemingly endless cycle of resumes, phone, calls, and interviews.
 But, as numerous studies have shown, the cost of a bad hire will affect not only a company’s bottom line but also the morale of its employees.

 Using a staffing agency like The TemPositions Group of Companies is a great way to minimize the risk of making a bad hire.
 We are experts in the hiring process and with very large pools of not only active but also passive candidates to choose from.
 We have access to potential hires that most companies do not.
-Most agencies will guarantee their hire and if you are not satisfied with the person they will offer to replace that person free of charge within a certain amount of time after the hire starts working.
-Finally, we have specialized divisions, focusing on specific fields such as finance or creative and understand the nuances of those fields more than a human resources professional that is responsible for hiring in many different fields.
+Most agencies will guarantee their hire.
+If you are not satisfied with the person, they will offer to replace that person free of charge within a certain amount of time after the hire starts working.
+Finally, we have specialized divisions, focusing on specific fields.
+Our department leads understand the nuances of those fields more than a human resources professional that is responsible for general hiring.